Cowboys Predicted to Add Defensive Award-Winner Despite Recent Arrest

 That assessment of Sweat is debatable, though, and that’s one reason he could slip not only to the Cowboys late in the second round, but also out of the second round all together.
 There are questions, even, of whether he will be a Day 2 pick at all.

-NFL.com projects him as a fourth-rounder, and logs his playing weight at 366 pounds, which is a concern.
+NFL.com projects him as a fourth-rounder, noting that his 366-pound playing weight is a concern.
 His 40-yard dash time was the slowest among all defensive linemen at 5.27 seconds, the slowest of any non-offensive lineman.

 ESPN’s Matt Miller weighed in on Sweat’s draft status following his arrest and suggested, too, he would be a Day 3 pick.